 Evros Delta is one of the most astonishing natural landscapes you will ever see; more than 300 protected species of birds live here, while 200,000 wild water-birds spend their winter here, making the Delta a Special Protection Area (SPA) part of the Natura 2000 network.

 The 8th day of the tour will be an experience for you; we will travel to the island of Samothrace, a unique island of North Greece, with the tallest mountain in the Aegean Sea, Mount Saos & the biggest plane in Greece.

-Samothrace is characterized by lush vegetation, crystal clear waters, hot spring and waterfalls, picturesque villages and areas that set up an amazing landscape.
-Beautiful streams and rivers and springs in a lush green compose at least paradise, environment for the visitor.
+Samothrace is characterized by lush vegetation, crystal clear waters, hot spring and waterfalls, picturesque villages, and areas that set up an amazing landscape.
+Beautiful streams and rivers and springs in a lush green compose at least a paradise, environment for the visitor.